Last updated:

 3. Click Set up for "OneDrive".

-5. In the pop-up window, select your OneDrive account type, then click Sign in with Microsoft and follow the prompts to authenticate the connection.
+6. Select your OneDrive account type, then click Sign in with Microsoft and follow the prompts to authenticate the connection.

-7. Select where in OneDrive you want to export your inspection reports and click Save and apply.
+8. Select where in OneDrive you want to export your inspection reports and click Save and apply.
 Folders owned and shared with you by other people aren't available to select from.

 Frequently asked questions